-When you form an LLC or corporation, you register it with your state's Secretary of State office.
+When you form an LLC, corporation, or partnership, you register it with your state's Secretary of State office.
 This registration proves your business legally exists and is in good standing with your state, which is required to open a business bank account with Found and work with other financial institutions.

 Your Secretary of State registration contains important details about your business: